Virtual Consultations504-447-6000

 • Entertainment and travel

-There is significant complexity with the laws surrounding special needs trusts, so you need an attorney with experience in this area.
+The laws surrounding special needs trusts can be complex, and an attorney with experience in this area can make sure the proper procedures are followed.
 Gary Brown can assist you with these matters.

 Wills and Powers of Attorney